squid-cache/squid-cache.github.io/docs/KnowledgeBase/BrokenWindowSize.md

 because desktops typically have small window sizes and TCP scale factors configured and thus they tend not to be too far "out of whack" with what the server believes.
-Modern server operating systems tend to have larger window sizes and TCP scale factors which tend to aggrivate the issue.
+Modern server operating systems tend to have larger window sizes and TCP scale factors which tend to aggravate the issue.

 ## Workaround